vtereshkov/xdpw/README.md

 ### Features
 * Recursive descent parsing
-* Native x86 code generation (Windows executables)
+* Native x86 code generation (32 bit Windows executables)
 * Support for both console and GUI applications
 * No external assembler or linker needed
 * Floating-point arithmetic using the x87 FPU